EXXETA/wordpress-plugin-donations/README.md

 # License & Copyright

-All images in `donations-plugin/images/` are explicitly excluded of the licensing mentioned below.
+All images in `donations-plugin/images/` are explicitly excluded of the licensing policy mentioned below.

 This plugin is licensed under [GPL v3.0](./LICENSE).